Fanboy041/BotHelper/Readme.md

 - save_group(full_name, username, chat_id)

-to let you know the structure of the objects this is an example to the owner schema:

-`owner_schema = {
-    "full_name": str,
-    "username": str,
-    "chat_id": int
-}`

 Finally your tasks will be adding new call back queries to the code to finish the main reason of this bot:

 1- sending custom messages (with or without inline keyboard) to specific or all channels and groups